mandubian/codenets/README.md

+# CodeNets

-# CodeNets : my own playground to play with PLP (Programming Language Processing) datasets & Deep Learning
+> My own playground to play with PLP (Programming Language Processing) datasets & Deep Learning

 In this repository, I want to study **_PLP_, programming languages processing**(searching, modifying, generating, translating...) using AI techniques like Deep Learning.